bigtimecodersean/teaching-robots-to-move/README.md

 Total GPU spend for all experiments: approximately **$12–15** on RunPod.
 All MacBook experiments ran on an Apple Silicon laptop at no cost.

-## Acknowledgments

-This project was built interactively with Claude (Anthropic), with Claude Code handling GPU environment setup, experiment orchestration, and video recording on the remote A100 instance.